UniStuttgart-VISUS/Visus.LdapAuthentication/Visus.DirectoryAuthentication/README.md

 If you need an even higher level of customisation, you can provide a completely new implementation of `ILdapUser` and fully control the whole mapping of LDAP attributes to properties and claims.
 Before doing so, you should also consider whether you can achieve your goals by overriding one or more of `LdapUserBase.AddGroupClaims` and `LdapUserBase.AddPropertyClaims`.

 ## Searching users
 In some cases, you might want to search users objects without authenticating the user of your application.
 One of these cases might be restoring the user object from the claims stored in a cookie.
-A service account specified in `ILdapOptions.User` with a password stored in `ILdapOptions.Password` can be used in conjuction with a [`ILdapSearchService`](ILdapSearchService.cs) to implement such a behaviour.
+A service account specified in `LdapOptions.User` with a password stored in `LdapOptions.Password` can be used in conjuction with a [`ILdapSearchService`](ILdapSearchService.cs) to implement such a behaviour.
 First, configure the service:

 ```C#
 using Visus.DirectoryAuthentication;